photo credit: USFWS

 Want to learn more?
 Explore the sections below!

-Salt marshes are coastal wetlands occur world wide.
-They that are regularly flooded by salt water during the tidal cycle and brought in by the tides and are commonly found in estuarine environments (NOAA, 2023)
+Salt marshes are coastal wetlands that occur world wide.
+They are regularly flooded by salt water during the tidal cycle and are commonly found in estuarine environments (NOAA, 2023)

-Saltmarshes are iconic ecosystem on the Eastern Shore of Maryland and can be seen at popular travel destinations such as Assateague National Seashore/State Park and Blackwater National Wildlife Refuge:
+Salt marshes are an iconic ecosystem on the Eastern Shore of Maryland and can be seen at popular travel destinations such as Assateague National Seashore/State Park and Blackwater National Wildlife Refuge:

 Assateague Marsh, photo credit: Claire Almand